-Where
+Where:

 Ptot is the total LTE level in a full traffic load situation in dBm;

-PRE is the measured level of one resource element in the PBCH in dBm;
+PREi is the measured level of one resource element in the PBCH for ith transmitting antenna in dBm;

+k is the number of antennas,

 REtot is the total number of resource elements in the LTE channel.

-This assumes that the traffic resource elements can be transmitted with the same power as the PBCH.
+This assumes that the traffic resource elements are transmitted with the same power as the PBCH and MIMO streams are completely uncorrelated with each other.

+When taking measurements of LTE signal along a route, scanners are usually used.
+They usually measure reference signal received power (RSRP) for each transmitting antenna.
+Extrapolation to a full traffic situation can be calculated with the following formula (see further information and examples in A2.5):